 The Pit 4 Diversion Dam is important as an original feature of the Pit 3, 4 and 5 Hydroelectric Plant.
 Pit 4 Dam is an excellent example of early twentieth century hydroelectric architecture and represents the original aesthetic design characteristics of the overall Pit River system, while also unique and designed as a separate, individual feature.
 The system and the dam itself reflect a higher degree of architectural aesthetics than projects built in later years.
 Its impact on California has been significant and very harmful in several ways, helping to wipe out one of the world’s largest salmon runs and degrading the health of the river in general and the surrounding riparian forests.

-Several rivers run into Shasta Lake reservoir, and the stored water eventually flows into the Sacramento River, the San Francisco Bay, and the Pacific Ocean.
-The closest one to Big Bend is the pristine McCloud River.
-A dam on the McCloud River diverts water to the Pit River, after it is stored in and passes through Iron Canyon Reservoir, which is six miles above Big Bend.
+The Pit River and many tributaries now run into Shasta Lake reservoir, and the stored water eventually flows into the Sacramento River, the San Francisco Bay, and the Pacific Ocean.
+The pristine McCloud River is one of the main tributaries, and flows from just north of Big Bend.
+A dam on the McCloud River diverts water to the Iron Canyon Reservoir, which is six miles above Big Bend.
 The diverted water is then is piped down to the James B. Black Powerhouse on the Pit River, just across the river from the Pit 5 Powerhouse, located below and downriver from the town of Big Bend.

 - Completed 1965